Location - Tully, Far North Queensland, Australia

 Time - 2 - 3.5 hours return

-This well-worn track takes hikers through tropical rainforest and eucalyptus scrub, climbing up the ridgeline to the summit where they will enjoy panoramic views of Tully township, Mount Mackay, Tully Gorge National Park, the Cassowary Coast, islands, and a mosaic of cane and banana farms, the coastline and islands.
 Mount Tyson rises 687 m behind the town.
+This well-worn track takes hikers through tropical rainforest and eucalyptus scrub, climbing up the ridgeline to the summit where they will enjoy panoramic views of Tully township, Mount Mackay, Tully Gorge National Park, the Cassowary Coast, islands, and a mosaic of cane and banana farms.

 A steep climb up the rough track brings you to the first good view.
-"Scouts Rock", as known as "Flat Rock" at 570 m elevation comes up after around 45 minutes.
+"Scouts Rock", as known as "Flat Rock", is at 570 m elevation comes up after around 45 minutes.
 This vantage point provides a lookout over Tully and the surrounding district.
-The "summit" comes up in another 15 minutes where the trail ends with great views over the "Scout's Rock" pinnacle.
-It is a reasonably strenuous walk but on a clear day both vantage points make the hike worthwhile.
+The "summit" comes up in another 15 minutes where the trail ends with great views over the pinnacle.
+It is a reasonably strenuous walk but on a clear day, both vantage points make the hike worthwhile.

 What to take